apache/whimsy/README.md

    this will be needed.
 As previously mentioned, I've considered using the `~` operator for this.

- * While I've provided a Gemfile to help with installation, `bundle exec` doesn't play nicely with `rake spec` or `rake server`.
-I haven't spent the time to figure out why this is.

 If you encounter any other gotchas, let me know and I'll update this README.

 Further reading: